theblackoreo/ACA-Project/README.md

  - The maze must have only one entrance and one exit.
  - The maze must be a “perfect maze”, this means that only one path solves the labyrinth;

-To reach the aim mentioned above the OpenCV library is used given that it provides optimised operations to deal with images and matrices.
+To reach the aim mentioned above the OpenCV library is used given that it provides optimised functions to deal with images and matrices.

 ## Serial Mze Solver Algorithm